lixiangchun/mynotebook/machine_learning/Extract image patches.md

 # Extract image patches in `tensorflow`

 When applying deep learning to classify gigapixel pathology images, we often apply trained models (e.g. `Resnet` and `inception` etc.) to every image patches.
-The prediction for all patches of each image forms a heatmap.
+The prediction for all patches of each image forms a heatmap, which can be derived to have a final prediction probability for the whole image.

 Here in this example, I try to briefly present an example to extract all image patches from a pathology image.